 Why are competitions good for kids?

-Many of us, parents and carers, want to encourage the kids to learn new skills, try new hobbies and step out of their comfort zones.
-Participating in various contests like art, writing and poetry competitions are great activities that not only keep them engaged at home with a new hobby but also have many other benefits:
+Many of us, parents and carers, want to encourage the kids to learn new skills, try new hobbies and interests and step out of their comfort zones.

 Try a new hobby and learn something new